-I love decorating for Christmas. but I always seem to be behind schedule with getting my decorations up.
+I love decorating for Christmas.
+But I always seem to be behind schedule with getting my decorations up.
 I usually go all out finding some creative Christmas tree ideas that I like and use them to decorate my Christmas tree.
-And then run out of time to do much else…so I use some of these easy, creative and inexpensive Christmas decorating ideas to get the rest of my house feeling festive.
+And then run out of time to do much else…so I use some of these creative, inexpensive and easy Christmas home decor ideas to get the rest of my house feeling festive.

-Then this list of easy and inexpensive Christmas home decorating ideas may be just what you need!
+Then this list of inexpensive and easy Christmas home decorating ideas may be just what you need!

 Keep reading to find some creative ways to decorate for Christmas.

 1 | Combine feather boas with string lights